1999 – 2000

 2000 – Ongoing

-Australia has continued to support the UN peacekeeping operation with between 1,500 and 2,000 personnel, as well as landing craft and Blackhawk helicopters.
+Australia continued to support the UN peacekeeping operation until December 2012 when the last Australian peacekeeping forces left.
 Australia remains the largest contributor of personnel to the peacekeeping mission.